curl/everything-curl/http/redirects.md

 ## Tell curl to follow redirects

 In curl's tradition of only doing the basics unless you tell it differently, it does not follow HTTP redirects by default.
-Use the `-L, --location` to tell it to do that.
+Use the `-L, --location` option to tell it to do that.

 When following redirects is enabled, curl will follow up to 50 redirects by default.
 There's a maximum limit mostly to avoid the risk of getting caught in